patricksavalle/devops-project-template/README.md

 ## Best Practices

+- [ ] Enable projects to function autonomously

 - [ ] Create in ever shorter increments and optimize in ever shorter iterations until everything is continuous